July 26, 2023

 The power of IP geolocation combined with Fingerprint’s device intelligence solution

 As mentioned in this article, we highly recommend using IP geolocation alongside other device identification methods, such as browser fingerprinting, VPN detection, and IP blocklist matching.
 When combined, these create a highly accurate and stable device identifier that can help you detect and prevent fraudulent activities across your site, including at sign-up, login, and checkout.
-Learn more about our 99.5% accurate device intelligence here.
+Learn more about our highly accurate device intelligence here.

 You can see IP geolocation alongside our other identification methods on our live demo.